nablang/nablang/doc/nabla/basic-syntax.md

 the "if" applicative

-    for Object
+    make Object
       <- :if foo
-      select bar
+      pick bar
     end

 the "while" applicative

-    for Object
+    make Object
       <- :while ->, foo;
-      select bar # only the first works end
+      pick bar # only the first works end

-    for Array
+    make Array
       <- :while ->, foo;
-      select bar # all elements are collected into the array end
+      pick bar # all elements are collected into the array end

 [NOTE] we don't have elvis operator `?.`, it makes syntax hard to recognize when combined with question mark method names. but we can specify syntax for this kind of visits, see [Custom Syntax](custom-syntax.md) for more information.

-[TODO] it is like fmap ... should we use `map` instead? or simpler, `for` ?

 [impl NOTE]: